-The Howard County Fairgrounds is located on Route 144 in West Friendship, and is the home of the annual Howard County Fair and the Maryland Sheep and Wool Festival.
 The community is close to several parks.
 West Friendship Park offers hiking and nature walks.
 Western Regional Park offers a large children’s playground and several sports field.
 The Willow Springs Golf Course and the Cattail Creek Golf Course and Country Club cater to many of the community’s affluent residents.
-Senior activities can be found in the Glenwood Community Center.
+Senior activities can be found in the Glenwood Community Center on Route 97.
 The community has a small shopping center which houses the West Friendship branch of the US Post Office, banks, several restaurants and stores, medical offices, and a gas station.

 West Friendship is located in the Howard County Public School District.